pupubird/reactjs-learn/README.md

             `</div>`
         );
     }

+Here, title  is the custom property (prop ) set up on the custom Post  component.
+We basically replicate the default HTML attribute behavior we already know (e.g. `<input type="text">`  informs the browser about how to handle that input).

 The Post  component receives the props  argument.
 You can of course name this argument whatever you want - it's your function definition, React doesn't care!
 But React will pass one argument to your component function => An object, which contains all properties you set up on `<Post ... />` .